 You will first need to uninstall the drivers.
 This can be done by using the Add or Remove Programs component.
 For step by step instructions on how to use that feature, check out my post on ctfmon.exe.

 Once you’ve done that, you can now reinstall your drivers, using your modem installation CD.
-Alternatively, you can use the driver updater tool Driver Detective, if you are unable to find your drivers.
+Alternatively, you can use the driver updater tool Smart Driver Updater, if you are unable to find your drivers.

-Driver Detective is a tool designed to automatically search the internet and locate, download and install the drivers automatically for you.
+Smart Driver Updater is a tool designed to automatically search the internet and locate, download and install the drivers automatically for you.
 This tool will also update the drivers for all the “other” components tied to your computer, which may be a good thing in this particular instance.

 Anyway, you can acquire this powerful tool from here: